wp-plugins/email-verification-for-woocommerce/readme.txt

 == Changelog ==

+**Version 3.2**
+- Vulnerability issues are fixed, the value of the passkey is properly sanitized now.

 **Version 3.1.1**
 - Fixed a bug that caused that a verification failed and the user was not created.